morbrian/carnd-vdat/README.md

 1. We initially had trouble matching vehicles consistently even though our classifier had better than 99% accuracy.

-    To improve our matching ability, we increased the granularity of the sliding window search (ie. stepped by fewer cells), and we searched at 3 different scales instead of just one scale.
+    To improve our matching ability, we increased the granularity of the sliding window search at smaller scales (ie. stepped by fewer cells), and we searched at 3 different scales instead of just one scale.

-    **Remarks:** This helped get matches but also significantly slowed down our per frame processing.
+    And we used different cell steps and start/stop parameters at each scale.

 2. We had lots of false positives and lots of missed matches depending on the frame.